rishabhc32/zapcircle/content/posts/AsynchronousJS.md

         <img class="responsive-img col" src="/images/asyncJS/pro+gene.png">
     </div>

  There is no opposition between these two techniques.
-They coexist together complementing each other nicely.
+They exist together complementing each other nicely.
 Promises resolves the callback hell problem but even in promises there are callbacks and if the code is huge it becomes difficult to debug an issue.
 So we want